elboKazQC/CodexRepository/README.md

 AuditWifiApp is a Python application for auditing Wi-Fi coverage in factories.
 It collects signal information, analyses Moxa logs with AI and highlights weak Wi-Fi zones so that AMRs remain connected.
 The latest version also suggests concrete updates to your Moxa JSON configuration whenever issues are detected.

+> **Note**: Much of this codebase has been generated with AI assistance.
+The accompanying guidelines are meant as a starting point and can be adjusted as the project evolves.

 ## Setup

 1. Install Python 3.11 or newer.